irony/caffe-docker-classifier/README.md

 GoogleNet Classifier
 =======================

 This is a wrapper of the Machine Learning lib Caffe running its classifier demo with GoogleNet model pre-trained.
-No other dependencies
+No other dependencies than docker.

 ## Dependencies